 Under PSD2, financial regulators in host member states will have increased powers to scrutinise and monitor the passporting process.
 Under Article 28 of PSD2:

-- the host state regulator will then have another month to review this notification and communicate any concerns they may have to the home state regulator; and
+- The host state regulator will then have a month from receipt of the notification to review it and communicate any concerns they may have to the home state regulator.

-- the home state regulator will have a further month to review those comments and make a final decision.
+- The home state regulator will then review those comments and make a final decision

-This decision must be communicated to both the firm and the host state regulator.
+This decision must be communicated to both the firm and the host state regulator within three months of receipt of the completed application.
 Only then will the agent or passport appear on the register and be able to commence their activities.
 The process will be the same for e-money firms and their agents and distributors.

 As a result, it may take up to three months from submitting an application before a Payment or Electronic Money Institution can start passporting its activities (or before its agents can start their activities).
 Please note that under the PSRs 2017, the time taken to process an application for standalone UK agents (i.e. not attached to a passport) may be up to two months.

-Following this, firms that intend to appoint an agent or a distributor or to open a branch in another EEA state under an establishment passport must submit a “start of activities” notification to confirm to their home state regulator the date on which the agent, distributor or branch becomes active in the host member state.
-For agents and branches, the date specified shall not precede the date of their entry in the FCA register.
+Following this, firms that intend to appoint an agent or a distributor or to open a branch in another EEA state under an establishment passport must submit a 'start of activities' notification to confirm to their home state regulator the date on which the agent, distributor or branch becomes active in the host member state.
+For agents and branches, the date specified shall not precede the date of their entry in the Financial Services Register.
 Once received, the FCA will notify the host member state accordingly.
-All UK firms will be required to submit this notification through the FCA CONNECT system.
+All UK firms will be required to submit this notification through Connect.

-Please note that firms can only apply to passport once they have been fully authorised to carry on the relevant activity.
-This means that new AIS and PIS firms will only be able to apply to passport once their new authorisation applications have been processed.
-Existing firms which need to vary their permission to carry out AIS and PIS will only be able to apply to passport once their re-authorisation and VoP applications have been processed.
+On 2 January 2018 the FCA opened its PSD2 passporting gateway; the PSD2 authorisation gateway opened on 13 October 2017.
+Since firms can only apply to passport once they have been fully authorised to carry on the relevant activity, new AIS and PIS firms can only apply to passport once their new authorisation applications have been processed.
+Existing firms which need to vary their permission to carry out AIS and PIS also need to apply to passport once their re-authorisation and VoP applications have been processed.
 Applications for re-authorisation and VoP can be made simultaneously.

 Please note also that existing authorised Payment and authorised Electronic Money Institutions are required to apply for re-authorisation under PSD2 before 13 April 2018.
 If existing authorised Payment and authorised Electronic Money Institutions do not apply for re-authorisation for 13 April 2018, their authorisation, passports and agents will be removed after 13 July 2018.

-We would therefore strongly encourage firms to make applications as early as possible from 13 October 2017, and to ensure applications are complete.
+We would therefore strongly encourage firms to make the relevant applications as early as possible, and to ensure applications are complete.